Crontab Scheduling Component

 ];

-Place time-sensitive scheduled tasks in process/Task1.php
+Put time-sensitive tasks in process/Task1.php and other tasks in process/Task2.php.